ChenyaS/Scheme-Interpreter/README.md

 Your new frame should be a child of the frame in which the lambda is defined.
 Note that the env provided as an argument to scheme_apply is instead the frame in which the procedure is called.
 See User-Defined Procedures

-Links to an external site. to remind yourself of the attributes of LambdaProcedure.
+  to remind yourself of the attributes of LambdaProcedure.

 Problem 10 (1 pt)
 Currently, your Scheme interpreter is able to bind symbols to user-defined procedures in the following manner: